bbangert/presencescenarios/README.rst

 Jeff's friend Marsha goes to Facebook to see if any of her friends are online.
 Marsha sees that Jeff is now online and sends a chat request.
 Facebook uses SimplePush to notify Jeff of the chat request.
 Jeff sees the chat request and switches over to his Facebook app to talk to Marsha.

-When Jeff is using his phone, Facebook recieves a webhook call indicating he is online